There’s this Idea that in Order to Eat Healthy You Have to:

 - Learn to love kale, kombucha, kefir, and other k-word superfoods

-Cheapskate Cook was born in our first studio apartment.
+Cheapskate Cook was born 10 years ago in our first studio apartment.
 With figurative wedding bells ringing in our ears (are those still a thing?), we had our first budget meeting as a young couple.
 There, we realized we had $25 a week we could allocate for food.
 Including eating out.
-Time to get creative.

 Cheapskate Cook exists to help you save money and eat healthy.
 We share tools and recipes to maximize your dollars and time while eating food that’s good for your body, your community, and our planet.

-I’m an experienced, frugal, domestic ninja, lover of all things food, nutrition, fitness, and family.
+I’m an experienced, frugal, domestic ninja, lover of all things food, nutrition, fitness, nerd culture, faith, and family.
 Not always in that order.